NONTAWAT149/udacity_dsa2/README.md

 - O(1) when to add user or group.
 - O(n) because it depends on number of group. and users.

-Space complexity: depend on number of user and group.
+Space complexity:
+O(n) which n is number of user and group.
+User and Group are string.
+1 character = 1 byte.
+Therefore, space complexity is estimated to 1*characters bytes.

 -------------